CRM Hygiene That Actually Sticks

 Your data is decaying right now

 People change jobs, companies rebrand, offices move.
-According to Bureau of Labor Statistics data on job tenure, the median employee stays at a job for about 4 years.
-That means roughly 25-30% of your contact data goes stale every year.
-If you haven't cleaned your CRM in 12 months, nearly a third of your contacts are wrong.
+Bureau of Labor Statistics job-tenure data puts the median employee at about 4 years in a role, which works out to roughly 25-30% of your contact data going stale every year.
+Skip a cleanup for 12 months and nearly a third of your contacts are pointing at someone who moved on.

 Duplicates multiply silently